 be used but please note the player specifically needs to support these.

 We strongly advise against using --mpd.profile.
 It will signal the use of a certain profile, even if the content isn't compliant with the chosen profile.

 MPD@type is set to 'dynamic', indicating the DASH 'ISO Media Live profile'

 (so the @profile is

-MPD@availabilityStartTime defaults to unix epoch.
-The benefit of this becomes evident when Redundancy is required: when both encoders are setup to use Coordinated Universal Time (UTC) then they can start independent of each other, as the Unix epoch is always the same.
+MPD@availabilityStartTime indicates the zero point on the MPD timeline of a dynamic MPD.
+It defaults to Unix epoch.
+The benefit of this becomes evident when Redundancy is required: when both encoders are setup to use Coordinated Universal Time (UTC) they can start independent of each other, as the Unix epoch is always the same.
 Also, please make sure that the server is set to use UTC timing.
 If the server is not set to UTC, this might cause timestamp issues when the stream is started.

 #!/bin/bash sudo dpkg-reconfigure tzdata

 Adding for instance 10 seconds will offset the player's live edge with that amount.
 An example:

 MPD@minimumUpdatePeriod defaults to two seconds (aligned with the